spring-projects/spring-ldap/spring-ldap/readme.txt

 programmer of all but the actual SQL and how the data maps to the domain model.

-In addition to this, Spring-LDAP provides Exception translation from NamingExceptions to DataAccessExceptions, as well as several utilities for working with filters, LDAP paths and Attributes.
+In addition to this, Spring-LDAP provides Exception translation from NamingExceptions to an unchecked exception hirearchy, as well as several utilities for working with filters, LDAP paths and Attributes.

-The DirContextProcessor interface provides the programmer with the possibility to get callbacks before and after a search, which enables things like processing of the LDAPv3 feature of RequestControls and ResponseControls.
-An abstract base class that simplifies this is provided, as is a full implementation of PagedSearchResult.
+As of version 1.2, support for client-side compensating transaction is provided, as well as Java 5 generics support with the SimpleLdapTemplate.

 2. RELEASE INFO

+Spring LDAP requires J2SE 1.4 for running.
-Spring-LDAP requires J2SE 1.4.
-J2SE 1.4, and javacc version 4.0 is required for building.
+J2SE 1.4, and javacc version 4.0 is required for building the Spring LDAP distributables from source code.
 J2EE 1.4 (Servlet 2.3, JSP 1.2) is required for running the example.

 The Spring-LDAP release comes in three different distributables: